holokit/holokit-image-tracking-relocalization/README.md

 The `ImageTrackingStablizer` script calculates the standard deviation of poses from multiple consecutively tracked images.
 When this deviation falls below a predefined threshold, indicating stable tracking, it captures the pose of the last tracked image as the final pose.
 Subsequently, it triggers a Unity event `OnTrackedImagePoseStablized`, passing the image's position and rotation as parameters.

 The `OnTrackedImagePoseStablized` Unity event is received by the `WorldTransformResetter` script.
 To facilitate easy transformation of the entire coordinate system, all game objects are nested under a root object named "World Transform".
 Upon detecting a stable image pose, this root object is moved to the image location, causing all child objects to follow suit.
-While alternative methods for coordinate system relocalization are possible, this straightforward approach offers a viable option.
+While alternative methods for coordinate system relocalization are possible and we did reset the coordinate system origin in "Dynamically Rendered Marker Relocalization" sample, this straightforward approach offers a viable option.

 <img width="423" alt="image" src="https://github.com/holoi/com.holoi.xr.image-tracking-relocalization/assets/44870300/e257d028-e2d9-4953-986e-844271fef596">